vit3z/slot-tech-test/README.md

 # Core Gaming HTML5/JavaScript Games Developer - Tech Test

 ## Setup
-you will require node/npm.
-Run npm install on the package to install all required node_modules. to build a bundle use `npm run build` you will need some local server sunce as Live Server for visual studio code or https://www.npmjs.com/package/http-server
+* You will require node/npm.
+Run npm install on the package to install all required node_modules.
+* To build a bundle use `npm run build`
+* You will need a local server such as Live Server for visual studio code or https://www.npmjs.com/package/http-server

 ## The Test